Casecommons/developer_guides/README.md

     enabled = true if enabled.nil?
     ```

-* Avoid using Perl-style special variables (like `$0-9`, `$`,
-  etc. ).
-They are quite cryptic and their use in anything but
-  one-liner scripts is discouraged.

 * Never put a space between a method name and the opening parenthesis.

     ```Ruby